On the cluster admission problem for cloud computing: A Tractable Problem Formulation

-\paragraph{Disregard future arrivals} Our policy does \textit{not} reject deployments simply because there is a chance that better behaved deployments arrive in the future.
-The optimal policy, under this assumption, accepts a new deployment whenever doing so does not violate the side constraint.
-This allows our policy to decide acceptance based only on the failure probability caused by the current population of the cluster and assuming no more deployments arrive in the future.
-In the cloud domain, this assumption is actually desirable, as even customers with high demand variability must be served by some cluster in the data center.
+This assumption ensures that a policy does not reject deployments simply because better behaved deployments might arrive in the future.
+In the cloud domain, this behavior is desirable, as even customers with high demand variability must be served by some cluster in the data center.

-\paragraph{Relax capacity constraint.} When disregarding future arrivals, the cluster's future state only depends on how the sizes of the current active deployments change.
-Despite this, the probabilities are complex because if one deployment helps fill the cluster then further scale out requests by other deployments are denied, introducing correlations between the size of deployments.
-Instead, the policy assumes the cluster can run an infinite number of cores which allows the evolution of each deployment to be independent.
-Intuitively this is reasonable because the cluster being full should be rare if the constraint on the policy is being met.
-Note that we only make this simplifying assumption for the prediction of state transitions; the policy still logs scale outs that would fail in reality as failures.
+\begin{assumption}[Relaxed Capacity Constraints] Deployments can scale out even if doing so exceeds the cluster capacity $c$.
+For the purpose of defining $h$, a scale out is considered to fail only if the cluster has already exceeded its capacity. \end{assumption} With no future arrivals, the cluster's future state only depends on how the sizes of the currently active deployments change.
+However, if a cluster is full, further scale out requests by deployments are denied, introducing correlations between the future sizes of different deployments.
+Assumption \ref{as_rel} removes this correlation.
+In particular, let $L^x_n$ denote the random variable that is the number of active cores of deployment $x$ in time step $n$.
+With the first two assumptions, $L_n^x$ is independent of $L_{n'}^{x'}$ for all $x \not = x'$ and all $n, n'$.
+The same holds for the random variable $L^{\tilde{x}}_n$ for the provider's belief.
+This is reasonable because the cluster being full should be rare if the SLA is being met.

+\begin{assumption}[At Most one Event per Timestep] In any timestep, at most one event occurs (i.e., at most one deployment scales out, shuts down cores, or arrives to the cluster). \end{assumption}

+Since the probability that more than one event occurs in a single time step approaches zero with increased granularity of the time discretization, it is reasonable to assume this.

+Using these three assumptions, we can now simplify the problem of determining when the SLA constraint is met.
+Recall that $\tilde{x}=(C^x,f_\lambda^x, f_\mu^x, f_\sigma^x)$ specifies the provider's belief over a deployment $x$.
+In the following, we denote by $A_\pi(b)$ the set of beliefs $\tilde{x}$ over the active deployments in belief state $b$ and the deployments that are accepted with policy $\pi$ in belief state $b$.